yssolk9102/kwk-virtual-curriculum-4/web-app/lessons/js-dom-manipulation-intro/index.md

 <div class="try-it">
   <h2>Turn & Talk</h2>
-  <p>Remix the Glitch project above, then answer these questions with your partner:</p>
+  <p>Remix the Glitch project above, then answer these questions with your breakout group:</p>
   <ul>
     <li>Why does the button go back and forth between pink and purple?</li>
     <li>Try changing <code class="try-it-code">.toggleClass</code> to <code class="try-it-code">.addClass</code> - what happens?</li>